KwaiVGI/VMoBA/README.md

 ### VMoBA Speed Test

-VMoBA is be implemented in single file, `src/vmoba.py`
+VMoBA is implemented in a single file, `src/vmoba.py`

 Run this command to test the speed compared with Full Attention.